Skip to main content

 US Debt and the 'Debasement Trade'

 US federal debt has surpassed $36 trillion.
 Investors worried about the long-term purchasing power of the dollar — and the risk of debt monetisation — are allocating more to hard assets.
-JP Morgan's upside scenario of $8,000–$8,500/oz assumes this 'debasement trade' broadens meaningfully into household portfolios.
+Bank of America has flagged an extreme-demand scenario reaching $8,000/oz if this 'debasement trade' broadens meaningfully into household portfolios.

 The Bear Case in Detail